|

 Calcified Aortic Valve Stenosis - What Is It?

-Typically, aortic stenosis due to calcification of a bicuspid valve occurs in the 4th of 5th decade of life, whereas that due to calcified aortic valve stenosis of a normal valve tends to occur later - around the 7th or 8th decade.
+Typically, aortic stenosis due to calcification of a bicuspid valve occurs in the fourth or fifth decade of life.
+Whereas, aortic stenosis — due to calcification — of a normal valve tends to occur in the seventh or eighth decade of life.
+To learn more about aortic stenosis, click here.

 So you know, I suffered from calcified aortic valve stenosis as indicated above.
 When I reached the age of 33, my bicuspid aortic valve had become severely stenotic.
 While I was mostly asymptomatic, blood flow through my aortic valve was hindered and my heart had already begun to enlarge (dilate).